 We repeated these steps every single night from the time our son was 6 weeks old until this current day.
 We do not use soap for every bath, but the warm water is soothing to him and the steps seem to prep him for bed.
 By the time we are reading the book, he is already yawning and half asleep.

-This is the individualized part.
+There is tons of information and resources about infant sleep.
 There are proponents of cry it out for as long as it takes.
 There is the method of gradual extinction, letting baby cry for intervals that get longer and longer.
 Others cosleep.
 None of these are right or wrong.

-You can read a dozen books and they will all suggest one of these 3 methods.
+You can read a dozen books and but it seems they all allude to one of these 3 methods.
 This is my advice.
 You have to do what works for your personality and your baby’s personality, which you will learn through trial and error.

-When our son was 6 weeks old I started the bedtime routine, and then laid him down in his Dock by 7 pm.
+When our son was 6 weeks old I started the bedtime routine, and then laid him down by 7 pm.

 I did not pick him up.
 I just went back in, placed my hand on his chest and said, time to go night night little love.
 Then promptly walked back out.

 It didn’t exactly work, so I waited 5 minutes and repeated the same method, prolonging the wait times every time.

 Finally, after an hour of not getting anywhere, I couldn’t take the crying so I picked him up and rocked him until he calmed down.
 They say the trick with this type of sleep training is to let baby know you are there, but not pick him up, but I was not able to abide by this rule.